mantidproject/mantid/docs/source/release/v6.0.0/indirect_geometry.rst

 - Fixed a bug in Indirect Data Reduction causing the colon separator in Custom Grouping to act like a dash separator.
 This colon separator should now act as expected (i.e. `1:5` means the same as `1,2,3,4,5`).
 - Fixed a crash on Indirect Bayes ResNorm when clicking `Plot Current Preview` without a workspace loaded.
+- A bug has been fixed that caused fitting tabs in data reduction to use the X mask of the first spectra for every single spectra.

 :ref:`Release 6.0.0 <v6.0.0>`